-Tracking of the human trafficking network that led to 15 illegal immigrants from Telangana being stranded in Iraq for months, has revealed an intricate web of illegal agents that operate from district, corrupt airport officials, and ignorant police.
+Despite stringent laws and hawk eye in Telangana police crimes goes berserk.
+Tracking of the human trafficking, rape, killers network that led to 15 illegal immigrants from Telangana being stranded in foreign countries for months, 25 gang rapes happened, and 125 murders revealed an intricate web of criminals that operate from districts, state and towns, corrupt airport officials, and ignorant police.

 Notwithstanding the ban on emigration to Iraq and other war zones such as Libya, everyday at least 20 people from Telangana reach these countries via Hyderabad, Delhi and Dubai on visit visa bypassing ‘e-migrate’ system.

 Most hail from Nizamabad, Adilabad and Karimnagar districts of Telangana.
 On Tuesday, 14 of the 15 victims will land in Delhi.

 Kuppu Madhu, a private medical practitioner (quack) from Thorlikonda in Jakranapalle Mandal in Nizamabad returned from Erbil in Iraq.
 Narrating the story of his illegal immigration to #KhabarLive, he told how he went to Dubai on a visit visa, and then to Erbil with agents bribing officials at different airports to ‘push’ them out of immigration.